Underrepresented Populations Working Group

 Milestones

-- Started preliminary GWAS analysis in East Asia and Africa
+- Preliminary GWAS analysis in East Asia and Africa

 - Identify barriers to genetic testing in countries with predominantly underrepresented populations